ePages-de/epages-devportal/_posts/2016/2016-07-20-fullstackcon-2016-retrospective.md

 ## 1. JavaScript is spreading out

-{% imagecaption blog/blog-tessel.png %}
-An LED sound level meter built within a few hours of JavaScript hacking.
+{% image_custom image="assets/img/pages/blog/images/blog-tessel.png" width="100%" caption="An LED sound level meter built within a few hours of JavaScript hacking." %}
-{% endimagecaption %}

 With JavaScript rapidly becoming a language to program the **Internet of Things (IoT)**, quite a few talks at the conference covered topics like remote controlling [bluetooth][bluetooth-talk] and [medical devices][pacemaker-talk], or [Virtual Reality][vr-talk].
 In one of the workshops around minicomputers and microcontrollers, my colleague Erik hacked an LED sound level meter using Node.js on the [Tessel 2][tessel-website].